-The Foundation was able to award 13 graduates of the Class of 2018 a total of $8000 thanks to your generosity!
+The Foundation was able to award 27 graduates of the Classes of 2018 and 2019 a total of $17,500 thanks to your generosity!
 Since its beginning, the Foundation has awarded over $100,000 in college scholarships to graduating students.
-Since 2016, the Foundation awarded $1800 in Classroom Grants to support the WHS staff and their educational efforts on behalf of the students.
+Since 2016, the Foundation awarded $2600 in Classroom Grants to support the WHS staff and their educational efforts on behalf of the students.

 The main goal of the of the Alumni Foundation has been to raise funds to create scholarships to students at Washington high school.
 Over the last 15 years the board has been able to fund several scholarships straight to the student body.
 We also have private donors that fund named scholarships.
 We are very grateful for the current scholarship offerings: John Woodcock Athletic Leadership, Carrie Nunes Community Service, Fred Brower - Doug Ely Publications/Journalism Memorial, Steve Barnett, Mike Jacinto Team Player and Belinda Anne Williams Memorial Biological Sciences Scholarships.
 We are continuously looking for more contributions to the foundation to create more scholarships for the students.
 If you're interested in setting up a scholarship, please e-mail the board directly.
 Since we are a foundation, all donations are tax-deductible.

 Goal: To assist the instructors of Washington High School in providing quality instruction and unique learning experiences for their students.